jkerdreux-imt/hass-xaal/README.md

 - A working Home Assistant installation
 - An accessible xAAL metadata server on your network ([metadata server documentation](https://gitlab.imt-atlantique.fr/xaal/code/python/-/tree/main/core/metadb))
   - Only the UUID of the metadata server is required for configuration.
-(Home Assistant will automatically install the required Python dependencies, including `xaal.monitor`.)

 ## Installation

 1. Copy the `xaal/` folder into the `custom_components/` directory of your Home Assistant installation.
 2. Restart Home Assistant.

+Home Assistant will automatically install the required Python dependencies (including `xaal.monitor`).

 ## Configuration